 It has been a frantic week here at the Rick Steves’ Europe home office in Edmonds, Washington.
 We’ve been playing host to an invasion of about a hundred tour guides from all over Europe and beyond, in town for our annual guide summit and reunion — 10 solid days of strategy sessions, business meetings, reconnecting with tour members, and, of course, parties.
 I love having all the guides around.
 It’s exhilarating…but exhausting.

 Having all of my tour-guiding buddies in town has me nostalgic for my own days of guiding.
 For several years, I split my time in Europe between writing guidebooks and guiding our Best of Eastern Europe and Best of the Adriatic tours.
 About ten years ago, I realized I didn’t have time for both.
 I went all-in with the writing, and “retired” from guiding.

 People sometimes ask me how to be a Rick Steves tour guide.
 The answer: Be a passionate traveler…then do it with 26 people in tow.
 Guiding is hard work.
 It’s fun and rewarding.
 But most of the time, it hardly qualifies as “glamorous.”
-Every tour guide collects funny anecdotes about those little serendipities — good and bad — that befall them and their tour members as they travel around Europe.
+Every tour guide collects funny anecdotes about those little serendipities — good and bad — that befall them and their tour members.
 Here’s my own collection of warts-and-all stories that, if nothing else, might give you a little empathy for your guide.

 First off — and I say this from the heart, not out of any professional obligation — the tour guides I have the pleasure to work with at Rick Steves’ Europe are astonishingly cool people.
-My wife and I have a tradition of inviting our Eastern European guides to our home for dinner, offering them a homey and casual break from a week of meeting rooms, happy hours, and catered meals.
+My wife and I have a tradition of inviting our Eastern European guides to our home for dinner, offering them a homey and casual break from a week of conference rooms, happy hours, and catered meals.
 We did it again last Saturday.
 And our hundred-year-old craftsman house in Seattle was filled with what has to be the most riotous laughter it’s ever witnessed.